aliasyeda/SecureVision-AI_Image-Encryption-and-Classification/README.md

 ---

-## 🧠 Part 2: Image Classification with MobileNetV2
+## 🧠  Image Classification with MobileNetV2

 ### ✅ Steps Performed:
 - Load the decrypted image